tomjoht/tomjoht.github.io/_restapicourse/docapis_rest_exercises.md

 {% include notes.html %}

 ## Let's explore more APIs
 Now it's time to explore some other REST APIs and code for some specific scenarios.
-This experience will give you more exposure to different REST APIs, how they're organized, the complexities and interdependencies of endpoints, and more.
+This experience will give you more exposure to different REST APIs, how they're organized, the complexities and interdependency of endpoints, and more.

 ## Attack the challenge first, then read the answer
 There are several examples with different APIs.
 A challenge is listed for each exercise.
 First try to solve the challenge on your own.
 Then follow along in the sections below to see how I approached it.